MethodAtlas

 When to Use Multiple Testing Corrections

-Apply multiple testing corrections whenever your analysis involves more than one hypothesis test — multiple outcomes, multiple subgroups, multiple specifications, or multiple time periods.
+Apply multiple testing corrections whenever your analysis involves more than one hypothesis test within a family of related tests — multiple outcomes, multiple subgroups, multiple specifications, or multiple time horizons addressing the same research question.
 The correction is needed regardless of whether the tests were pre-registered.
 Common settings include: multi-arm experiments, heterogeneity analyses, event study pre-trend tests, and specification curve analyses.

 The Problem of Too Many Tests